Contact:

 Typical types and modes of operation

-In practice, the following differ:
+In practice, the following are distinguished:

 • Free-fall hammers with simple lifting and an unpowered drop phase